Subspace power method for symmetric tensor decomposition: Power Method Analysis

-Our proof strategy for Theorem \ref{thm:power} is as follows.
-First, we will regard \eqref{eq:iter} as the shifted power method (SS-HOPM) \cite{kolda2011shifted} applied to a certain modified tensor $\widetilde{T} \in \Sym \cT_L^{2n}$.
-Then, we will obtain the first two parts of theorem by sharpening the analysis of SS-HOPM in general.
-Finally, for the third statement, we will exploit special geometric properties of the modified \nolinebreak tensor \nolinebreak $\widetilde{T}$.
+The proof of \cref{thm:power} spans the remainder of \cref{sec:tdpowermethod}, with details appearing in the appendices.
+As an outline, we identify the iteration \eqref{eq:iter} with SS-HOPM \cite{kolda2011shifted} for computing tensor Z-eigenvectors, except that now SS-HOPM is applied to a certain modification of the tensor $\TT$ denoted $\TT[\widetilde]$.
+Then we prove the first two bullets of \cref{thm:power} by a new-and-improved general analysis of SS-HOPM.
+For the third bullet we linearize \eqref{eq:iter} and make a geometric argument exploiting properties of $\TT[\widetilde]$.